Southwestern Baptist Theological Seminary: Recent history (21st century)

 In May, Patterson was criticized for his comments and views on women and sexual harassment.
 On May 22, 2018, after a 13-hour discussion with the trustee board of Southwestern, Patterson was appointed President Emeritus.
 On May 30, however, the executive committee of the Southwestern trustees voted to remove all benefits provided to Patterson, including the title of President Emeritus.
 Patterson was immediately fired from SWBTS.
 D. Jeffrey Bingham, dean of the School of Theology, was subsequently appointed interim president.

+During restructuring occurring in the aftermath of Patterson's departure and the COVID-19 pandemic, SWBTS terminated the Tandy Institute for Archaeology, one of the few biblical (levantine) arcaheology programs offered at a confessional institution at the time.
+Subsequently the former faculty established the Lanier Center for Archaeology at Lipscomb University funded by lawyer and philanthropist Mark Lanier.

 On February 27, 2019, Adam W. Greenway was elected by the board of trustees as the ninth president of the seminary.
 He was the first alumnus since Russell Dilday to serve as president, having earned his Master of Divinity degree from Southwestern Seminary in 2002.
 Greenway had previously served as dean of the Billy Graham School of Missions, Evangelism and Ministry at Southern Baptist Theological Seminary in Louisville, Kentucky.

 After Greenway’s resignation, David S. Dockery, also an alumnus, was called as interim president on September 27, 2022.

 For the year 2021-2022, it had 2,071 students.

 In June 2023, the university was placed on "Warning" status by its accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards for institutional governance, financial resources and financial conflicts of interest.
 Two years later, the university was placed on "Probation for Good Cause" status, the most serious sanction the accreditor can apply to a university short of revoking its accreditation.